slamice/wri/family/Chapter01.md

 Sometimes it feels whishful.
-THe days flew by unintended but angrily, like sitting ducks.
+The days flew by unintended but angrily, like sitting ducks.
 A while later, they swam up and wanted some bread.